cdirks4/movie-api/README.md

 ![Screen Shot 2021-05-19 at 11 48 56 AM](https://media.git.generalassemb.ly/user/35112/files/4198ba00-b898-11eb-811b-a33e919d0cd4)

-I think I will end up with at least one or two more just unsure at the moment.
+I think I will end up with at least one or two more just unsure at the moment. // ended up with 5 child zcomponents and an app component

 ## User Stories

-- as a user Id like to find new popular Movies
+- as a user Id like to find new popular Movies // created a tab on side bar for this
-- as a user Id like to find movies in the same genre
+- as a user Id like to find movies in the same genre // created genre drop down
-- as a user Id like a well organized site where I wont have difficulties navigating it
+- as a user Id like a well organized site where I wont have difficulties navigating it // I feel as though the site is easy to navigate and user friendly

 ### MVP Goals

-- Able to display movies and titles
+- Able to display movies and titles // multiple pages displaying movies
-- Able to pull details on a specific movie cast description etc
+- Able to pull details on a specific movie cast description etc //Was able to get details on the movie but not cast.

 ### Stretch Goals

 Bronze:

-- search bar
+- search bar // created a search bar to search through movies
-- clickable category links in side bar
+- clickable category links in side bar // created a side bar with routes

   Silver:

-- bundling movies by category
+- bundling movies by category // created a genre drop down
-- improving style to be more dynamic maybe an animation when a cover shows up or slide show of movies on front page
+- improving style to be more dynamic maybe an animation when a cover shows up or slide show of movies on front page // did not get as far as making a slide show but the page is reactive how I was hoping
-- giving producers a page with movies they have produced
+- giving producers a page with movies they have produced // did not get to this

   Gold:

-- try pulling trailers from youtube api
+- try pulling trailers from youtube api // I did not end up needing to use the youtube api as they were already integrated into the TMDB api